Ritika-Agrawal811/babble-messaging-app/docs/nextjs.md

 > Above the fold refers to the part of a web page visible before a user scrolls down.

-> Largest Contentful Paint (LCP) is a user experience (UX) metric.It’s the time it takes between the browser starting to load a page and the largest content element (image or text block) on that page appearing on the screen.
+> Largest Contentful Paint (LCP) is a user experience (UX) metric.
+It’s the time it takes between the browser starting to load a page and the largest content element (image or text block) on that page appearing on the screen.

+### 2. useCallback Hook ⚛️

+useCallback is a react hook that is used to memoize callback functions.

+> Memoization is a technique that is used to cache the results of a function call so that it does not need to be re-evaluated on every render.

+In case of useCallback, it returns a memoized function to prevent it from being recreated on every render.

+Use this hook to memoize callback functions that:

+-   are passed to child components.
+-   are used in other contexts, such as event handlers and timers.
+-   rely on external data or state.